alzahraaelsallakh/Infotainment-System-Yocto/README.md

 <a name="knownIssues"></a>
 ## Known issues

+**Issue 1:** Running Qt5 will disable X11 then it will disable x11vnc
+**Workaround:** Enable x11vnc and run it on your host machine before you deploy with Qt

+**Issue 2:** Although network setup, the RPI doesn't connect automatically to wifi after deploying image
+**Workaround:**  I need to connect my RPI to HDMI and connect to my wifi manually only for the first time.
+HDMI is the best choice so far

+**Issue 3:** Bluetooth configurations enables bluetooth connections and parinig with any device, but it seems that the bluetooth driver has a bug which fails in attaching serial to bluez stack and leads to block the audio streaming via bluetooth

-**Issue 1:** The halt function in core-image-sato has a bug, where any restart/shutdown/reboot operation interrupts the image every time
+**Issue 4:** The halt function in core-image-sato has a bug, where any restart/shutdown/reboot operation interrupts the image every time
 **Workaround:** Cut the power off temporarly each time

-**Issue 2:** Although network setup, the RPI doesn't connect automatically to wifi in the first run after deploying image
-**Workaround:**  I need to connect my RPI to HDMI and connect to my wifi manually only for the first time

-**Issue 3:** Running Qt5 may disable X11 then it will disable x11vnc if it's not working
-**Workaround:** Enable x11vnc and run it on your host machine before you deploy with Qt

 ---
 <a name="creatingUI"></a>